neutrium/pipe/README.md

 #### Browsers

 The Pipe module is currently a commonjs (node) package.
-To use it in a browser environment you will need to use a tool like [browserify](http://browserify.org) to convert it to a web bunble and expose the Pipe object.
+To use it in a browser environment you will need to use a tool like [browserify](http://browserify.org) to convert it to a web bundle and expose the Pipe object.

 ## Usage